 In order to be admitted to a Wageningen University bachelor's programme, the prospective student must meet the prior education requirements, the additional statutory education requirements, and any conditions that have been set by the Executive Board.
 The applicable requirements for admissibility to the bachelor's programme are described below.
 In all cases in which there is no direct unconditional admissibility, the Bachelor's Admission Board decides whether to admit the student.
-If a Numerus Fixus has been set for a programme, admission will take place on the basis of selection.
-The student must in this case also meet the prior education requirements set out below.

-VWO diploma (VWO examination achieved after 1 January 2010)
+1. VWO diploma (VWO examination achieved after 1 January 2010)